-These written comments in Maths, English and RE written work are more detailed and intended to move children's learning forwards but still formative in nature.
+These written comments in Maths, English and written work will be more detailed but are still formative in nature and intended to move learning forwards.
 They will:

-- be positive - o relate to learning objectives - o indicate achievable next steps for improvement - o be supported with time and opportunities to reflect upon and engage with the improvement suggestion
+- o be positive and celebrate effort and achievement - relate to learning objectives - indicate next steps for improvement - o be supported with time and opportunities to reflect upon and engage with the improvement suggestion loud, naughty?
+Finish this sentence.
+James was a .......

-When Quality Next Step Marking teachers should
+When Quality Marking teachers should

-- Read the whole piece of work - Give the children time to act on the next step comment - Ensure all children have access to Quality Marking weekly and in the course of a unit of work - Use one of the three following types of improvement comment
+- Read the whole piece of work - o Give the children time to act on the next step comment - Ensure all children have access to Quality Marking in the course of a unit of work - Use one of the three following types of improvement comment